 This upcoming school year we will start with an activity in each class where students work together to practice, review and strengthen their science skills and get to know their classmates.
 We will also spend a few weeks learning about and/or reviewing the metric system.
 Students will identify and use a variety of lab equipment items to better understand how and when to use them.

-We will continue the year with a unit on chemistry-learning how different materials interact to form new materials.
+Our first big unit of the year for grades 2-8 will focus on chemistry.
+We will learn how materials interact to form new materials.
 We will spend time learning about the periodic table of the elements and conduct some exciting lab experiments.

 MEET SARAH TROSPER

 I attended Drake University to receive my B.S. in Biology and Secondary Education.
 Then I went on to attend Iowa State University to receive my M.S. in Science Education.

 I taught middle school science and high school biology for the Des Moines Public Schools for 10 years.
 When our oldest daughter was born, I was able to stay home and continued substitute teaching part-time.
 I began teaching for the HSAP program in 2014.

 My husband, Chris, and I have three children: Abby, John, and Kate.

 I enjoy spending time outdoors with my family riding bikes, swimming and gardening.
 My husband and I enjoy scuba diving on the island of Bonaire.
 I also enjoy Hawkeye football and I LOVE the CUBS!

 I love sharing my love of science and nature with kids!
 Their curiosity and questions keep me learning new things every day.